vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 <p><img src="refine.png" alt="" /></p>
 Figure 2.
 The reification<br/>

-Usually, queueing networks classified as open, closed or mixed network.
+Usually queueing networks classified as open, closed or mixed network.
 However, in UML2 SP a classification is a tool to decomposition queueing network and the classification define elements of decomposition.
 First element of decomposition is multiphase queueing network.
 As instance is Tandem (Open) Queueing Network or a machine shop.
 This is a special case of a simple open network with N queues where jobs move sequentially from S1 to SN servers and then leave the system.
 It is element describe as SequentialAccessComposite class.